Home » How to Remove Mold from Ceilings Safely

-Mold on your property’s ceilings can damage your paint, weaken your ceiling, and affect indoor air quality.
-If you’ve noticed black or green spots forming on your ceilings, you’re probably wondering how to safely remove mold without harming your paint or risking your health.
+Mold on your ceilings can damage paint, weaken surfaces, and affect indoor air quality.
+If you’ve noticed black or green spots forming, it’s important to act quickly and safely.
+This guide shows DIY homeowners and enthusiasts how to remove ceiling mold effectively, prevent recurrence, and know when to call in professionals.

 What does mold on a painted ceiling usually look like?